-C.6.4 Contagion risks
+C.6.5 Contagion risks

-Contagion risk refers to the risks originated by interactions between individual entities of Hannover Re Group, or in respect of the ultimate parent of Hannover Re, the HDI Group.
-More precisely, contagion risk is the propagation of the effect of a failure or financial distress of an institution in a sequential manner to other institutions, markets or systems, or to other parts of a financial group or financial conglomerate.
+Contagion risk refers to the risks originated by interactions between individual entities of Hannover Re Group, or related to Hannover Re's affiliation to the HDI Group.
+More precisely, contagion risk is the propagation of the effect of a failure or financial distress of an organisation in a sequential manner to other organisations, markets or systems, or to other parts of a financial group or financial conglomerate.